frequently answered questions

 How can I get a job at Barsuk Records? : Since we're not some megamillion-dollar corporation with boatloads of money to burn, it's rare that we actually hire new people around here.
-However, if you'd like to let us know about yourself on the off-chance that we're looking for new employees, please send us your resume to the PO box address listed below.
+However, if you'd like to let us know about yourself on the off-chance that we're looking for new employees, please write to us here.

 Do you have intern positions? : If you're looking for unpaid, unfulfilling, grunt-level work at a record label in order to earn college credit, and are living in the Seattle area, please send us your resume and any pertinent information to the PO box address listed below.
 We only offer internships to those seeking some sort of school credit so you crazy non-students with nothing better to do than sweep our warehouse floors will have to look elsewhere.

 Where do I get tickets? : Tickets are also usually available through the club where the show is scheduled (when we have information about clubs, we'll post a link to their website on the shows page).
 Otherwise, you'll have to resort to the old-fashioned method of looking up the club and calling them.